 Gwen Ifill '77 '93HD herself was a model of intellectual curiosity and truth seeking.
 Those traits are what inspired this annual event aimed at bringing together industry experts for an eye-opening and dynamic discussion on the important issues of our time.

-Discussion Topic: Facing Hard Truths
+2020 Ifill Forum: Facing Hard Truths

 Gwen Ifill Next Generation Award